MAKERS | EUROPE | FRANCE | WEAVING

 Blaise Cayol at work © Didier Amadori

 The quest to make something simple, everyday and humble, led Blaise Cayol to create singular baskets in his native Tavel, south west France.
-Abandoning his career as a graphic designer, Blaise sought out the three dimensionality and touch of the material world, to discover the beauty of willow, the handmade, and an interest in the universality of baskets.
+Abandoning his career as a graphic designer, Blaise sought out the three dimensionality and touch of the material world, discovering the beauty of willow and the handmade.

 Blaise Cayol's early cultural influences have had a deep impact on his work today: an introduction to New Mexico as a child fostered a passion in prehistoric art and primitive cultures, and encouraged him to view basketry as a craft older than pottery.